U.S. intel: Russia compromised seven states prior to 2016 election

 According to classified intelligence documents, the intelligence community defines compromised as actual "entry" into election websites, voter registration systems and voter look-up systems.

-NBC News reached out to all seven states that were compromised, as well as 14 additional states the Department of Homeland Security says were probed during the 2016 election.
+NBC News reached out to all seven states that were compromised, as well as 14 additional states that DHS says were probed during the 2016 election.

 To this day, six of the seven states deny they were breached, based on their own cyber investigations.
 It's a discrepancy that underscores how unprepared some experts think America is for the next wave of Russian interference that intelligence officials say is coming.

-Eight months after the assessment, in September 2017, the Trump administration's Department of Homeland Security (DHS) finally contacted election officials in all 50 states to tell them whether or not their systems had been targeted.
+Eight months after the assessment, in September 2017, the Trump administration's DHS finally contacted election officials in all 50 states to tell them whether or not their systems had been targeted.
 It told 21 states they had been targeted, and U.S. officials acknowledged that some of those attempts had been successful.

 "I think the Obama administration should have been doing much more to push back against the Russians across the board," said Juan Zarate, an NBC News analyst who was deputy national security adviser for combating terrorism under President George W. Bush.
 "I think the U.S. was very meek and mild in how we responded to Russian aggression."